 - Preheat the Ninja Foodi using Broil for 10 minutes with the basket in.
 If using a different air fryer, preheat with the basket or cooking surface in the air fryer on the hottest setting for 10 minutes.

 - Thinly slice the onion into strips.
-A mandoline works best for this and I set mine on 2 mm.
+A (affiliate link)mandoline works best for this and I set mine on 2 mm.

 - Melt the butter in a medium size bowl and add the onions.

-- Combine ⅔ cup of flour with 1 tsp fine grind sea salt and 1 tsp onion powder.
+- Combine ⅔ cup of flour with 1 teaspoon fine grind sea salt and 1 teaspoon onion powder.
 Mix well.
-I like to use these coating trays, but a large shallow container of any kind will work.
+I like to use these (affiliate link)coating trays, but a large shallow container of any kind will work.

 - Place a few onion strips at a time into the flour mixture to coat.
 Try to keep them from clumping together.
 Repeat until all onions are coated.